jdickey/crypt_ident/README.md

 would change the configuration as you would expect whenever that code was run.
 (We **recommend** that this be done inside the `controller.prepare` block of your Hanami `web` (or equivalent) app's `application.rb` file.)

+<sub style="font-size: 0.75rem;">[Back to Top](#CryptIdent)</sub>

 ## Introductory Notes on Workflows

+### Interfaces

+The methods employed directly by these use cases use [Result matchers](https://dry-rb.org/gems/dry-matcher/result-matcher/) and [`Result` monads](https://dry-rb.org/gems/dry-monads/1.0/result/) to provide a *consistent, fluent, explicit, and understandable* mechanism for detecting and handling success and failure.

+Each method *requires* a block, to which a `result` indicating success or failure is yielded.
+That block **must** in turn call **both** `result.success` and `result.failure` to handle success and failure results, respectively.
+Each of the two blocks takes parameters which the method uses to communicate either the successful result (and possible supporting information like the active configuration), or the reason for failure, along with supporting information.
+Not all failure cases use all parameters to the `result.failure` block.
+Any that are not relevant may be safely ignored (and **should** by convention have a value of `:unassigned` yielded to the `result.failure` block).

+For further discussion of this, see the documentation of the individual methods in the [API Reference](docs/CryptIdent.html).

 ### Session Handling Not Automatic